ananyaachan/Dynamic_Duo/README.md

 # Instruction

 For our project, we constructed an interactive visualization program to visualize how a given network changes over time.
 To see the clean version of our final product, with all functions imported as modules, please go to `Opinion Dynamics Program.ipynb`.
-To see the details of how we get to our final product, please go to `od_newest.ipynb`
+To see the details of how we get to our final product, please go to `od_with_explanation.ipynb`

 The clean version of our project consists of five modules:
 - `pseudodata.py`: creates the sample datasets (`nodes`, `edges`, `nodes2`)